FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Animal House

 "Animal House" (1978), starring John Belushi, has grossed over 141 million dollars.
 Donald Sutherland was paid $75,000 for his three days work as "Professor Jennings".
 Had he taken the percentage, he would have earned between three and four million dollars.
-"Animal House" tells the story of a fraternity at fictional Faber College (based loosely on Dartmouth University).
+"Animal House" tells the story of a fraternity at fictional Faber College (based loosely on the university Dartmouth College).
 Donald Sutherland managed to survive this mistake, appearing in many movies over a long and distinguished career from "The Dirty Dozen" (1967) and "MASH" (1970) to the "Hunger Games" series of the 2010s.

 7. You know people blame you when they name the situation after you.
 In 1867, Secretary of State William Seward negotiated a purchase of territory from Russia for $7.2 million dollars.
 The deal--described by many as "Seward's Folly"--involved what would become the land of which US state?